Fork me on GitHub

 $ stack exec hakyll-init my-site

-Now, change into my-site directory and create a file stack.yaml here with the following content:
+Now, change into my-site directory and run stack init to create the stack.yaml file.

 The file site.hs holds the configuration of your site, as an executable haskell program.
 We can compile and run it like this: